jonathanwiesel/alfred-workflows/Alfred Extensions/Remind Me/README.md

     today
     tomorrow
     next week
+    8/24		-- no year
-    August 7 -- in that order (month day) and with no year!
+    August 24 	-- in that order (month day) and with no year!

 For hour field you must do it like this:

 	5:00am
-	10:30pm
 	2:22pm
+	1:00		-- will set to 1:00am
+	14:00		-- will set to 2:00pm
+	00:30		-- will set to 12:30am, don't use 24th hour, use 00

-**NOTE:** If you dont type the am or pm or enter an invalid hour the reminder will be setted to 12:00am
+**NOTE:** If you enter an invalid hour the reminder will be setted to 12:00am

 ---